sciZer0/7/v/README.md

 *Additionally, there is a lot of other ideas — incl. ideas about DeFi in general, plus specifically, about stablecoins, exchanges, bridges, and also about tokenized commits (tokenized code).*

-The Initiative Group, up to 30 people, is being formed right now to start the Vote DAO on the Solana blockchain.
+The Initiative Group, up to 30 people, is being formed right now to start the U DAO on the Solana blockchain.